Chicago in October: fall foliage, Halloween & must-see attractions

 chicago in october

-From its 94th floor vantage points you’ll also be looking down on Chicago’s excellent crop of museums.
+Chicago is also home to an excellent crop of museums.
 The Field Museum, Shedd Aquarium and Adler Planetarium – all named after notable city philanthropists – lie in Museum Campus on the shore of Lake Michigan by 12th Street Beach.
 However, we’d suggest starting any exploration of the city’s cultural institutions on the other side of the Chicago River at the Museum of Contemporary Art.

 It’s constantly rotating collection of artworks date from the 1920s to the present day.
 Known for being able to spot the next big thing – the museum hosted Frida Kahlo’s and Jeff Koons’ first US shows – its walls hang with some of the most-important works of the twentieth century.
 There’s also a restaurant designed by Chris Ofili, winner of Britain’s top art award, the Turner Prize.